 - demonstrating English language skills appropriate to this level of study.
 Candidates will either have satisfactorily completed a qualification solely in English at an approved tertiary institution OR have been resident in Australia with English spoken at home and work for at least 10 years OR have achieved a minimum overall band score of 7.0 on the International English Language Testing System (IELTS), with no band score lower than 7.0 in reading and writing or 6.5 in Listening and Speaking.

-The MA(Min) in Applied Linguistics requires the completion of 32 credit points.
+The MA(Min) requires the completion of 32 credit points.
 Units are mostly worth 4 credit points.
 Candidates may study full-time or part-time.
 Full-time students will normally take 16 credit points per semester.
 The minimum duration of the course is one year and the maximum is four years.

 The units are at 700 level.
 All units are facilitated by internationally reputable practitioner scholars with significant cross-cultural experience.